Small Intestinal Bacterial Overgrowth (SIBO)

 Low stomach acid (either from medications for reflux/GERD or from low stomach acid production)

-Chronic stress which causes decreased motility, acid and digestive enzyme production.
+Chronic stress which causes decreased movement of the bowels, acid, and digestive enzyme production.

 Prevention of SIBO

-Supporting gut health and motility can reduce recurrence.
+Supporting gastrointestinal health and motility can reduce recurrence.

 Managing stress to support the gut-brain axis